 As such, be sure to head to the 18th arrondissement to enjoy the wine festival and get the rare opportunity to enter inside the vineyard for yourself!
-In 2019, the Féte des Vendanges will be taking place from Wednesday 9th – Sunday 13th October 2019.
+In 2021, the Fête des Vendanges will be taking place from Wednesday 6th – Sunday 10th October.
 Check for full wine harvest details here.

 #3 Explore the city on your own

 Now that the crowds are fewer, this is the perfect time to go it alone and get to know the city on a local level… All by yourself!
 So pack up your day bag, grab your camera and head out to one of the lesser-known corners of the French capital.
 After all, it’s in these moments which Paris truly reveals itself to you… For more solo inspiration in Paris, check out my solo traveller’s guide to Paris.

-Search for fall foliage
+#4 Search for fall foliage

 So grab your camera and head out on an adventure to see the best autumn leaves in the French capital!
 Helpful hint: I particularly love the fall foliage in Canal Saint-Martin around this time of the year, as well as the ever-beautiful Place des Vosges.